 "That sense of fear that no one could ever keep them safe, it's real," Michelle Kaminsky, lawyer and chief of Brooklyn DA's office's Domestic Violence Bureau, told Cosmopolitan.com.
 "As a society, we tend to undermine or minimize what those concerns are—why not go to the police; they're in the best position to help you?
 Well, the police aren't living with you 24/7."

 Sings of Physical Abuse

-Although not a definitive checklist, some signs of physical abuse include: An individual grabbing you by the arms and body and refusing to let you go, pulling your hair, harming you in a way that has left bruises or other physical marks, threatening to hurt you, take away or harm your children, destroying your belongings, throwing objects at you, or forcing you to have sex.
+Although not a definitive checklist, some signs of physical abuse include: An individual grabbing you by your body and refusing to let you go, pulling your hair, harming you in a way that has left bruises or other physical marks, or threatening to hurt you.
+An abusive individual might threaten to take away or harm your children, destroy your belongings, throw objects at you, or force you to have sex.

 According to reporting by Cosmopolitan.com, reproductive abuse (like "tampering with your birth control or pressuring you to get pregnant") is also common––and cite that 1 in 3 women in abusive relationships have experienced this type of coercion.

 Similarly, signs of emotional abuse might look like: An individual "teasing" or using sarcasm to constantly put you down or make you feel bad about yourself, belittling and trivializing you, your accomplishments, hopes and dreams, or doing and saying things that cause you to feel shame, embarrassment, and powerless.
 This may also include withholding sex to manipulate, punish, or control you.